healthrx.com

 Primary care physicians and families asking about Rybelsus for a child under 12 should understand a few concrete points.

-The fasting requirement alone is a practical barrier.
-Rybelsus must be taken upon waking, with only 4 oz of plain water, and no food, drink, or other medications for at least 30 minutes, preferably 60 minutes.
-Adherence to this protocol in young children is difficult to achieve consistently.
-[8]
+The fasting requirement is a practical barrier.
+Rybelsus must be taken upon waking, with up to 4 oz of plain water, followed by at least 30 minutes before food, beverages, or other oral medications.
+The feasibility and exposure effects of this routine have not been studied in children under 12.
+[1, 8]

 Ongoing Research and the Near-Term Evidence Horizon